 Mega popstar Katy Perry has opened up about her sheltered Christian upbringing, even revealing that she would go to picket Madonna and Marilyn Manson concerts.
-Perry asserts that she no longer identifies with the Christian faith of her parents, but hasn't forgotten the days when contemporary Christian music singer Amy Grant was her
+Perry asserts that she no longer identifies with the Christian faith of her parents, but hasn't forgotten the days when contemporary Christian music singer Amy Grant was her favorite singer.

 "Amy Grant was our Madonna," Perry told Vogue.
 "We knew about Madonna and Marilyn Manson in my family because we picketed their concerts."
 Perry believes she is now the "black sheep" of her family, having left much of her Christian faith behind as fame and fortune took over.